james-tang17/llm-scaler/vllm/README.md

-# vLLM-based Downstream Serving Image
+# llm-scaler-vllm

-Our project focuses on downstream applications built on vLLM, providing a Docker image with features tailored to internal customers' needs as well as support for advanced features.
+llm-scaler-vllm is an extended and optimized version of vLLM, specifically adapted for Intel’s Multi-BMG platform.
+This project enhances vLLM’s core architecture with Intel-specific performance optimizations, advanced features, and tailored support for customer use cases.

 ---